baszanowskijakub/web-development/README.md

 ## Repository Structure

 ### 📁 Capstone Projects
 This folder contains practical projects that I build after completing specific sections of the course.
 Each project helps me reinforce the concepts that I learned in the course modules.
+In the 📁 Other folder you can find some side project that I've built outside the course.

 ### 📁 Course
 The course material which contains Frontend and Backend sections: